afritzler/kube-universe/README.md

 kube-universe serve
 ```

-if you are using minikube.
+if you are using minikube or have the `KUBECONFIG` environment variable pointing to a corresponding cluster.

 The web UI can be accessed via http://localhost:3000 and the rendered graph under http://localhost:3000/graph.
 With the `--port` flag you can also specify under which port the kube universe server should be exposed (default is 3000).